Aspirin Exacerbated Respiratory Disease (AERD)

 How to Treat AERD

 In order to properly treat AERD, the patient needs to be evaluated by an otolaryngologist.
-At Berger Henry ENT, our physicians will examine the patient and order the appropriate tests including a CT scan of the sinuses to further evaluate the sinus disease and polyps.
+Our ENT doctors will examine the patient and order the appropriate tests including a CT scan of the sinuses to further evaluate the sinus disease and polyps.
 The first step in treating the polyps will be sinus surgery followed by an aspirin desensitization program.
 We work closely with allergists who are trained in aspirin desensitization.
 Undergoing this multi-step process ensures the most accurate way to prevent polyp regrowth post-operatively and to decrease the risk of asthma flair ups and recurrent sinus infections.

 - Stop taking aspirin and NSAIDs unless involved in an aspirin desensitization challenge